-4. On the Pikes Peak bicycle climb, the view of the switchbacks is similar to those seen in the Alps and Pyrenees -- a rare sight in the U.S. Again, due to the steepness of the mountain and its elevation above treeline, we experience perhaps a better view of a significant set of switchbacks than can be seen on any other mountain climb in the U.S. (Although Beartooth Pass, which straddles both Montana and Wyoming, does compete for top switchback-view honors.
-See the slideshow!)
+4. On the Pikes Peak bicycle climb, the view of the switchbacks is similar to those seen in the Alps and Pyrenees -- a rare sight in the U.S. Again, due to the steepness of the mountain and its elevation above treeline, we experience perhaps a better view of a significant set of switchbacks than can be seen on any other mountain climb in the U.S. (Although Beartooth Pass, which straddles both Montana and Wyoming, does compete for top switchback-view honors.)

 Greatest hairpins in the U.S.

 5. Nearly 8,000’ (2,438m) of straight climbing up to 14,115'/4,302m!!
 In our opinion (also supported by the FIETS Index) Pikes Peak bicycle climb is the most difficult and hardest climb by bike in Colorado.
 Mt.
-Evans is a close second, at #11 in the entire United States and Top 100 in the World.
+Evans is a close second and is #12 in the entire United States.

 2014: Our first of three trips up Pikes Peak.